roman-deriv/review-me/src/ai/prompts/system/overview.md

-# Pull Request Initial Assessment Instruction
+# Pull Request Initial Assessment Instructions

 As an expert software engineer, your task is to perform an initial assessment of a GitHub Pull Request (PR).
 Follow these steps: